 Commerce Protocol (x402)

-Autonomous Agent-to-Agent (A2A) commerce operates on a trustless model where payments are locked on-chain in escrow contracts and unlocked automatically upon proof of task completion.
+Autonomous Agent-to-Agent (A2A) commerce operates on a trustless model where payments are locked on-chain in escrow contracts and unlocked automatically upon authorized verdict of a judge panel.

 Overview

 The x402 protocol ensures that neither the buyer agent nor the worker agent can cheat.
-The buyer agent locks the payment in a dedicated escrow smart contract linked to the task's SHA-256 specification hash.
+The buyer agent locks the payment in a dedicated escrow smart contract linked to the public address of a designated judge (the release authority).
+Settlement is triggered solely by the judge panel emitting a passing verdict on the worker's submitted evidence bundle.

 EscrowPaymentRouter